Vin Cipolla: Entrepreneurial

 Cipolla launched a number of successful entrepreneurial endeavors in his early career.
 The Cipolla Group, a direct marketing firm based out of New York City, was founded in 1983 and merged with Boston firm Ingalls, Quinn & Johnson in 1991.
 In 1993, Cipolla left IQ&J to form Pamet River Partners, a digital marketing company.
 After growing through expansion into London and Paris offices, Cipolla sold Pamet River Partners in 1999 to TeleTech Holdings, where he briefly remained as CEO of Pamet and Digital Creators.

 Cipolla left TeleTech later in 1999 to form HNW, Inc., developing wealth management software.

 Corporate

 In 2003, Cipolla became CEO of Veritude, a global employment agency that is a division of Fidelity Investments.
 During this tenure, he sat on the board of Veritude and also of Fidelity Charitable Services, Fidelity's philanthropic arm.

 Civic involvement

 Cipolla is active in several civic organizations focused on conservation and the arts.

 National Trust for Historic Preservation

-Starting in 1993, Cipolla served as executive vice president of the National Trust for Historic Preservation, where he published the Trust's national publication Preservation.
+Starting in 1993, Cipolla was executive vice president of the National Trust for Historic Preservation, where he published the Trust's national publication Preservation.